 The esophagus wall has four layers: mucosa (the internal layer), submucosa, muscularis propria, and adventitia.
 Staging of esophageal cancer is based on the depth of tumor invasion into these layers and on spread to lymph nodes (or to other organs), as follows:

 Stage 0:

+Carcinoma in situ.

-Stage I: -
+Stage I.

 Tumor invades the submucosa.